OmkarBansod02/Liftpilot/README.md

 ## Status

 Liftpilot is a focused exploration, not a production-ready product.
-The loop is end-to-end, the code is meant to be readable, and the simplifications are intentional and documented.
+The loop is end-to-end and demoable locally, the code is meant to be readable, and the simplifications are intentional and documented.